PSHE and RHE

 6. Become active citizens who will be aware of and take action on local, national and global issues

-Through the study of PSHE, pupils will gain a wealth of knowledge on relationships, physical and mental health, economic wellbeing, online presence and safety.
-Using this knowledge, pupils will develop an inherent understanding of how they can impact the environment in which they live, locally, nationally and globally.
-Through this, we intend for pupils to become conscious-minded of the world around them, understand others, and work towards making the entire globe a better place, beginning with issues which are relevant to their local communities.
+Through the study of PSHE, pupils gain a wealth of knowledge on relationships, physical and mental health, economic wellbeing, online presence and safety.
+Using this knowledge, pupils will develop an understanding of how they can impact the environment in which they live, locally, nationally and globally.
+Through this, we intend for pupils to become consciously-minded of the world around them, understand others, and work towards making the entire globe a better place, beginning with issues which are relevant to their local communities.

 Opossum Values